sebastianfeldmann/phpbu/README.md

-# PHPBU
+# phpbu

 PHP backup utility

 ## Installation

-You can download a [PHP Archive (PHAR)](http://php.net/phar) that bundles everything you need to run PHPBU in a single file.
+You can download a [PHP Archive (PHAR)](http://php.net/phar) that bundles everything you need to run phpbu in a single file.

     wget http://phar.phpbu.de/phpbu.phar
     chmod +x phpbu.phar